Mamena2020/nodemi/README.md

        }
    })

-   await product.saveMedia(req.body.file,"thumbnail") // if success then will return media url
+   await product.saveMedia(req.body.file,"thumbnail") // if success then will return media object

 ```